 As buildings push the sustainability envelope, longstanding regulations get a critical eye.

-Pending the resolution of a few remaining regulatory hurdles, the six-story, 50,000 square-foot Bullitt Center will soon embark on a yearlong quest to become certified as a “living building” by the ultra-strict Living Building Challenge.
-The gleaming mid-rise aims to meet all of its energy needs with a rooftop array of 575 photovoltaic panels and use only rainwater captured in a 56,000-gallon basement cistern.
+Once all regulatory hurdles were gone, the six-story, 50,000 square-foot Bullitt Center went green.
+They are certified as a “living building” by the ultra-strict Living Building Challenge.
+The gleaming mid-rise meets all of its energy needs.
+They have with a rooftop array of 575 photovoltaic panels.
+Also they use rainwater captured in a 56,000-gallon basement cistern.

-Denis Hayes, coordinator of the first Earth Day in 1970 and president and CEO of the Bullitt Foundation (which owns the building and occupies half of the sixth floor), hopes other developers will replicate and surpass the Bullitt Center’s ambitious benchmarks.
-But to do so, they’ll have to wend their way through a patchwork of laws, codes and regulations that would make similar structures illegal in many parts of the United States.
+Denis Hayes, coordinator of the first Earth Day in 1970 and president and CEO of the Bullitt Foundation (which owns the building and occupies half of the sixth floor).
+They hope now other developers will replicate and surpass the Bullitt Center’s ambitious benchmarks.
+But to do so, they’ll have to wend their way through a patchwork of laws.
+More noteworthy codes and regulations that would make similar structures illegal in many parts of the United States.

 As supporters are discovering, some of the biggest remaining challenges to ultra-green buildings are no longer technical or financial barriers, but regulatory ones.
-Backers are increasingly winning former skeptics over to the idea that carbon-neutral commercial structures can be smart long-term investments.
-Even in environmentally conscious Seattle, however, Hayes figures that about two dozen codes or regulations had to be revised or tweaked to keep the building’s aspirations on track.
+Backers are increasingly winning former skeptics over.
+All to the idea that carbon-neutral commercial structures can be smart long-term investments.
+Even in environmentally conscious Seattle, however, Hayes figures that about two dozen codes or regulations had to be revised or tweaked.
+All as a result to keep the building’s aspirations on track.

 New advocacy groups, public-private partnerships and precedent-setting examples like the Bullitt Center, however, are helping to blaze a trail toward more sustainable buildings as experts cast a wary eye toward climate change and future water and energy shortages.
 “We’d like to think of ourselves as a pilot for something that begins to be very important not just here but in a lot of places,” Hayes says.